I used to try really hard to ‘be good’ and stay sober from Monday to Thursday.

-I could get my head around staying alcohol-free during the working week.
+(I could get my head around staying alcohol free during the working week.
 But a sober Friday, Saturday and Sunday?
-That was not going to happen!
+That didn’t seem possible).

 Because I wasn’t ready to quit completely, being good during the week seemed like the next best thing.

-You never get time to do the all important mindset work
+You never get time for the deeper work

-You don’t need to quit forever (that’s way too intimidating).
-But you do need to be able to experience sobriety properly and see what it’s REALLY like.
-And that means taking a break from drinking for two or three months.
-That’s when you start to see what it’s really all about.
+You don’t need to declare that you’re going to quit forever – that’s way too intimidating.
+But you do want to be able to experience sobriety properly and see what it’s really like.
+And that means taking a break from drinking for at least six weeks.
+Or a couple of months.
+That’s when you start to see what sobriety is really all about.